thegreentimtam/Fountain-Screenplay/README.md

 Click the **Use this Template** button, and create a repository for your screenplay.
 Write your screenplay using [fountain](https://fountain.io/) syntax in the `screenplay.fountain` file.
 When you push changes to the main branch, the PDF will automatically be updated with your script.

 The PDF export settings are kept in the `config.json` file.
-See [here](https://github.com/ifrost/afterwriting-labs/blob/master/docs/clients.md) for the available options.
+See [here](https://github.com/ifrost/afterwriting-labs/blob/master/docs/clients.md#config-file) for the available options.
 Some options you may wish to edit include:
 - Changing `print_profile` from `"a4"` to `"usletter"` if you are in the United States
-- Changing `scene_numbers` to `both` when you want to include scene numbers in your script.
+- Changing `scene_numbers` to `"both"` when you want to include scene numbers in your script.

 ## Better Fountain